A novel Cosmic Filament catalogue from SDSS data: Validation of the catalogue

 Two examples of the location of clusters and filaments can be found in \Cref{f:clusmap} for $z=0.249$ (Method A) and $z=0.552$ (Method B).
-All clusters are found to be close to filaments and, in particular, they tend to be close to intersections of filaments.
+All clusters are found to be close to filaments and in particular they tend to be close to intersections of filaments.
 We observe this trend for both catalogues and throughout the entire redshift range.
+In some rare instances, a cluster seems to be far from any filament; this can be seen in the bottom image of \Cref{f:clusmap} for the cluster at $lat=$\ang{17.5}, $lon=$\ang{169.0}, apparently located in a cosmic void.
+A closer examination of this individual cluster reveals that its redshift ($z=0.553$) is very close to the lower limit of the slice ($z=0.552$).
+Indeed, it is located in the intersection of filaments in the previous redshift slice, hinting at a possible small error in its redshift determination.

 In order to test the statistical significance of the correlation between these clusters and our filaments, we produce $500$ random mocks for each cluster catalogue.
 For each simulation, we take all the clusters located in the footprint of our filaments and randomly place them in a different location, keeping their original redshift.
 The location is sampled uniformly from the intersection between the cluster catalogue footprint and the filaments footprint.
 We compute the average distance from these new points to the filaments.
-We repeat this calculation for the actual data and see how different it is from the random realizations.
+We repeat this calculation for the actual data and see how different it is from the random realisations.
 We can see the result in \Cref{f:clus}.
 It can be seen that the actual clusters are much closer to the filaments than the random catalogue.
-In particular, the average distance with actual data is between $14\sigma$ and $23\sigma$ lower than random realizations.
+In particular, the average distance with actual data is between $14\sigma$ and $23\sigma$ lower than random realisations.

 The average distance between clusters and the closest filaments is \ang{0.54} for ACT and \ang{0.62} for Planck.
-Therefore, there is a strong correlation between the filament catalogues presented in this work and cluster catalogues in the literature.
-We emphasize that the detection of these clusters is obtained with a different physical observable and they are independent from our data.
+There is therefore a strong correlation between the filament catalogues presented in this work and cluster catalogues in the literature.
+We emphasise that the detection of these clusters is obtained with a different physical observable and they are independent from our data.